 Starting with the hips, split squats are a great exercise to alleviate this issue.
 When you’re viewing the athlete perform a split squat and you are taking care of these priorities know that you are training the front leg for strength and the back leg for flexibility.
 Throughout the movement, the torso should be upright and at the bottom of the movement the hamstring should be flexible enough to be up against the calf and the back knee should be behind the hip during movement.
 If the athlete can go through a full range of motion using this type of technique in a Bulgarian split squat, you can be assured it’s not their hips that’s an issue.
 This exercise will also cover groin issues as well.
 2 birds with 1 stone.

-So last but not least we have the calf/Achilles tendon.
+Last but not least, we have the calf/Achilles tendon.
 Hockey players calves are simply too tight, and you need to increase their flexibility.
-Fascial stretching is a great method, but if you don’t have access to this, seated calf raises with a 2 second stretch pause at the bottom of the movement really helps.
+Fascia Stretch Therapy is a great method for the calves, but if you don’t have access to this, seated calf raises with a 2 second stretch pause at the bottom of the movement really helps.
 If the athlete is able to stretch low at the bottom, and come all the way up to the ball of their foot, then they have good range and can achieve triple extension at the hip, knee and ankle for optimal stride length.

 What are your top 5 speed workouts?

-Remember speed requires many things.
-You have to first look at yourself and say “Ok, speed requires total body relative strength, mobility, power, good body composition, structural balance and conditioning.”
+Remember, speed requires many things.
+You have to first look at yourself and say “Ok, speed requires total body relative strength, mobility, power, good body composition, structural balance, agility, and conditioning.”

 From here you need to ask yourself which area has the greatest room for improvement and then you have your answer.
 I cannot give a blanket answer here because some people may need power where others may need relative strength.
 Whichever one currently has the most room for improvement is going to be your personal “top 5 workouts”